Our factory packing up our ultrafiber for the two hour drive to our factory.

 -

 Water-based polyurethane is most often used where durability and performance are a priority (like sporting goods and airplane seats).
-It’s waterproof, air-permeable, and most importantly, last for over ten years.
-That’s much better than the typical two year lifespan of DMF-based polyurhethane.
+It’s waterproof, air-permeable, and most importantly, designed to last.

 -

 In other words, water-based ultrafiber is pretty revolutionary.
-It combines the versatility of polyurethane with a fraction of the environmental impact.
-It’s expensive, but not unreasonably so (approximately the same price as animal leather per yard).
+It delivers the versatility of polyurethane at a fraction of the environmental impact, with improved durability and lasting power.
+It's a material I feel good about using.